-The choice currently facing FEI when it comes to new regional pipeline infrastructure is a choice of which regional infrastructure option to support as being in the best interest of FEI and its customers, not whether or not to participate at all.
-Regardless of FEI's own needs, market conditions throughout BC and the US Pacific Northwest (Region) are driving the need for new pipeline infrastructure.
-Regional pipeline infrastructure is already fully subscribed, and demand in the Region is increasing.
-Woodfibre LNG has announced its intention to proceed with its project, and upon commissioning there will be an immediate and significant capacity shortfall on Enbridge's T-South system.
-Moreover, the demand for gas-fired electricity in the US Pacific Northwest is expected to continue growing with the retirement of coal-fired generation.
-These developments, among others, will drive new Regional pipeline infrastructure irrespective of FEI's own needs.
+18 The choice currently facing FEI when it comes to new regional pipeline infrastructure is a choice 19 of which regional infrastructure option to support as being in the best interest of FEI and its 20 customers, not whether or not to participate at all.
+Regardless of FEI's own needs, market 21 conditions throughout BC and the US Pacific Northwest (Region) are driving the need for new 22 pipeline infrastructure.
+Regional pipeline infrastructure is already fully subscribed, and demand 23 in the Region is increasing.
+Woodfibre LNG has announced its intention to proceed with its 24 project, and upon commissioning there will be an immediate and significant capacity shortfall on Enbridge's T-South system.
+Moreover, the demand for gas-fired electricity in the US Pacific 25 Northwest is expected to continue growing with the retirement of coal-fired generation.
+These 26 27 developments, among others, will drive new Regional pipeline infrastructure irrespective of FEI's 28 own needs.

 FEI, as the largest shipper on Enbridge Inc.'s T-South system, will - simply as a matter of toll design - contribute significantly to the capital cost and cost of service of any T-South expansion even though FEI does not need any new capacity on T-South.
-The significant additional cost that FEI customers will pay for any expansion(s) of T-South also comes with little, if any, upside in terms of access to supply, supply cost, resiliency or support for FEI's move towards a https://woodfibrelng.ca/woodfibre-Ing-issues-notice-to-proceed-to-mcdermott-international/.
+The significant additional cost that FEI customers will pay for any expansion(s) of T-South also comes with little, if any, upside in terms of access to supply, supply cost, resiliency or support for FEI's move towards a renewable and low-carbon gas future.
+In contrast, FEI has long recognized that the extension of FEI's Southern Crossing Pipeline (SCP) - now referred to as the RGSD Project - would provide additional Regional capacity in a way that provides significant benefits to FEI and its customers and reduces risks for them.
+FEI believes that it is in the best interest of FEI and its customers to influence which Regional infrastructure gets built, thereby maximizing the value they obtain from it.